 - Very Important Tip: Gear is incredibly important on this technically difficult hike.
 At the very least, you’ll need trekking poles and neoprene socks.
 Also consider river walking shoes, like these canyoneers.
 You can also rent the proper Narrows hiking gear locally from Zion Guru.

 Although these three hikes listed below are considered to be the “Holy Trinity” in Zion National Park, there are plenty of other hiking trails with equally incredible views that aren’t so strenuous.
 Some Zion cult favorites are the West Rim Trail, Weeping Rock, The Subway, Upper Emerald Pools, and the Watchman Trail.
+For more suggestions, head over to our Zion hiking guide.

 Take An EPIC Backpacking Trip